12/28/2025

 Bird Seed 101

 Bird feeders cater to different types of eating habits, like ground feeders or nectar feeders.
-Feeders can accommodate a mix of bird seed, grain, nuts, berries, and dried bugs.
-Check out our in depth guide Everything You Need to Know About Bird Feeders.
+They can accommodate a mix of bird seed, grain, nuts, berries, and dried bugs.

 2. Safflower Seeds: the "secret weapon"— most birds love safflower seeds, but squirrels and grackles hate the bitter taste.
 You can cater to birds without attracting pests or invasive bird species.
+This is another best food for bird feeders because it can help deter bully birds.

 3. Nyjer (Thistle): Nyjer seeds are small black seeds from the African Daisy plant.
 It’s high in oil making it a great high-energy food for birds.
 Nyjer is often labeled thistle even though it’s not.
 Marketers chose this because finches love thistle and it would grab the attention of people who already catered their to finches.
+If you want to attract finches to your yard and feeder use a Nyjer feeder.

 4. Shelled Sunflower Seeds: less mess without shells leftover by the birds and still nutritionally dense.
 Bird seed will always be unsalted, but if you're feeding birds from your own pantry it can be only unsalted seeds and nuts.
+Shelled sunflower seeds and shelled nuts are ideal for winter bird food since it saves the birds' energy by not having to crack shells.

 Seed Mixes & Fillers

 Bird seed mixes often have filler foods that are less popular or picked over by birds.
-We recommend avoiding unless you're ok reading labels.
-Any combination of the bird seeds above, nuts, and dried fruit can be good choices.
-Birds love variety!
+We recommend avoiding mixed bird seed unless you're ok reading labels.

 Wheat vs Human Wheat